swcarpentry/shell-novice/setup.md

 **For advanced users:**

+Another good emulator that run in a Windows environment is [Cygwin][https://cygwin.com/install.html], which is free to install, relatively easy to maintain, flexible, and extendable.

 As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl] which gives access to a Bash shell command-line tool in Windows 10.